The Trump Administration is Determined to Sink the Economy, Grandma First

 Just where do they think the dollars in people’s pockets come from?
 You know that “National Debt Clock” in Times Square noting the “National Debt” and “Your Family’s Share”?
 That’s the amount of money the government has spent into the economy to pay for things like your job, your children’s schools, production of food so Americans don’t face empty supermarket shelves, hospitals, roads, bridges — this money is what keeps the economy running.
 It’s not a “debt clock,” it’s an “asset clock”!

 The idea that the US government, who issues the currency, is in debt to itself is absurd.
-Yet they keep promoting this lie so they can more easily kill grandma and grandpa because they are no longer productive members of society working to put profits in the pockets of large corporations.
+Yet they keep promoting this lie so they can more easily kill Grandma and Grandpa because they are no longer productive members of society working to put profits in the pockets of large corporations.

 A balanced budget amendment would essentially say you have to return your entire salary every year because for some reason it has no ability to create dollars, even though the US government the sovereign issuer of the US dollar.
 Does that make sense to any rationally thinking human being?

 The US government’s budget is nothing like a household budget.
 Do you have the ability to create your own currency, one that someone else will accept?
 Not likely.
-The government creates dollars as needed, and the main reason to cerate them is to stimulate the economy to ensure the needs of its citizens are met.
+The government creates dollars as needed, and the main reason to create them is to stimulate the economy to ensure the needs of its citizens are met.
 Are our needs being met?
 Given the lack of affordable health care, education, and a real unemployment rate of close to 10%, I think not.

-Imagine what would happen if the Republicans actually enacted a balanced budget.
-Programs would be cut, meaning little money would be created and spent into the economy.
+Imagine what would happen if the Republicans actually enacted a balanced budget: programs would be cut, meaning little money would be created and spent into the economy.
 Soon, people start losing their jobs.
 Then, because they have no jobs they have no money to spend, so local businesses start to shut down, unemployment increases, companies lose money, recession hits, and soon a depression occurs.
-The wealthy and the oligarchs don’t care because they’ve got more than enough money for 10 lifetimes; money they skimmed off the working people during more than 40 years of neoliberal economic policy.
+The wealthy and the oligarchs don’t care because they’ve got more than enough money for 10 lifetimes; money they skimmed off the working people during more than 40 years of Neoliberal economic policy.

 The Democrats will wring their hands and shed crocodile tears about the plight of the poor working person (assuming there are any), while simultaneously making deals with the oligarchs that keep them in office.